RECEIVING 1099 FORMS

-1099-MISC should be issued anytime you pay $600 in rents or services to contractors.
-You don’t need to issue 1099’s for personal purposes, only if you intend to deduct the expenses for business.
-You’ll issue this form to any individual, partnership, or Limited Liability Company (“LLC”).
-You don’t need to issue 1099’s to corporations.
+?1099-MISC should be issued anytime you pay $600 in rents or services to contractors.
+You don’t need to issue 1099’s for personal purposes, only if you intend to deduct the expenses for business purposes.
+You can issue form 1099 to any individual, partnership, or Limited Liability Company (“LLC”).
+There’s no need to issue 1099 forms to corporations.

-- Cleaners – typically cleaners are sole proprietors doing business under a fictitious business name;
+- Cleaners – Typically, cleaners are sole proprietors who operate under a fictitious business name;

 Just note that these only apply when you contract work.
 If you are purchasing supplies, an invoice should be sufficient documentation to claim a deduction.
 One way to limit 1099 issues is to use corporate services for these routine tasks.
-Platforms such as TurnoverBnB can make cleaning easier for example, since you won’t have to issue 1099’s to cleaners hired on their platform.
-Using services like these services can provide you with the ease of direct billing and breakouts of fees per project.
+Corporate services, like TurnoverBnB cleaning service, don’t require form 1099, so there’s less tax-time hassle for hosts.
+Some corporate contractors even offer direct billing and cost-by-project reports..

-We definitely recommend filing 1099’s since penalties for not filing can range from $30 to $100 per form and if it is deemed that you intentionally disregarded the requirement, you will face a minimum penalty of $250 per statement.
+We definitely recommend filing 1099 forms.
+Failure to file can result in penalties between $30 to $100 per form.
+If the IRS deems that you didn’t file intentionally, you will face a minimum penalty of $250 per statement.

 HOW TO FILE 1099’S WITH THE IRS

-First, you’ll want to issue a Form W9 to your contractors and use that information to fill out the 1099.
-We recommend issuing these before you have the contractor begin the work.
+First, you’ll want to issue a Form W9 to your contractors and use that information to fill out form 1099.
+We recommend issuing 1099 forms before your contractors begin working.
 It’s much harder to get a W9 filled out after the year is over.

-Unfortunately, you can’t simply print a 1099 online and send it to the IRS.
-You can only mail official 1099-MISC forms to the IRS since each form will contain its own unique document locator number.
-In fact, sending in the wrong forms carries a $50 penalty.
-You can pick up hard copies tat your local office supplies store (e.g., Staples or Office Max).
+Unfortunately, you can’t simply print 1099 forms online and send them to the IRS.
+You can only mail official 1099-MISC forms to the IRS, because each form contains a unique document locator number.
+In fact, sending in the wrong 1099 form incurs a $50 penalty.
+You can pick up hard copies at your local office supplies store (e.g., Staples or Office Max).

 Indicate non-employee compensation in box 7.
 If you reimbursed your contractors for supplies, you’ll need to indicate that in box 7 as well.
-The total should represent the sum of all payments made including parts and materials.
+The total should include all payments, including parts and materials.